isurusiri/iac-examples-and-patterns/examples/aws/ec2-roles-and-instance-profiles/README.md

 ## Solution Overview

-This section provides a simple description on each AWS resource used in this solution.
+This section provides a simple description on each important AWS resource specific in this solution.

+### IAM Role

+Similar to IAM users, IAM role is an identity that defintes specific permissions.
+The permission policy of an IAM role determines what can and cannot do by the identity.